 For example, instead of saying ‘there is worth beyond how I look’, I’ll ask myself ‘is there worth beyond how I look?’ and then I’ll ask myself ‘why?’

 Other reminders of this worth beyond physical appearance include YouTuber Marian Ali who hilariously discusses her quest to pursue what she describes as ‘the finest black dude she has ever seen’ on her campus only to find that ‘there was not a lot going on upstairs’.

 What else can you bring to the table besides how you look?
 Are you a brick wall when it comes to holding a conversation?
 What kind of energy do you bring?
 Do you have any hobbies?
 Do you have any future plans or are you silently rotting away in a state of refined apathy?

 Before you feel attacked, don’t worry, I’m talking to myself too.
 These are the questions that keep me up at night.

 I’m going to close this blog post with a quote from a book called Psycho-cybernetics by Dr Maxwell Marx- referenced by Sean Cooper in this article:

 You are not inferior, you are not superior, you are simply YOU.

-He adds that ‘one’s value comes from their uniqueness’ and I think this uniqueness can and is definitely reflected externally for some people (I for instance like to wear my jeans inside out) but my point is, let’s remind ourselves of our worth beyond how we look in the midst of what they’re calling the age of social media.
+He adds that ‘one’s value comes from their uniqueness’ and I think this uniqueness can and is definitely reflected externally for some people.
+However, this uniqueness extends beyond how we look.